Ravi-M2005/Comic_Crafter_AI_Intel_Intern/README.md

-# ComicCrafter AI Project Report
+# CosmicCrafter AI Project Report

 ## Project Overview

-ComicCrafter AI (also known as "Cosmic Crafter AI") is an Intel Internship project that transforms text prompts into comic book-style visual narratives.
+CosmicCrafter AI (also known as "Cosmic Crafter AI") is an Intel Internship project that transforms text prompts into comic book-style visual narratives.
 This interactive web application uses AI models to generate both the narrative structure and visual elements of a comic strip based on user inputs.
 Built specifically for Google Colab with GPU acceleration, this tool allows users without programming experience to create personalized comic strips through a simple graphical interface.

 ## Technical Architecture